asphaltpanthers/CS1632/deliverables/1/deliverable1.md

 The program expects one argument, a nonnegative integer, to act as the size of the board.
 For example, passing in the value "5" would create a 5 x 5 board (25 possible spots for the checkers).
 If the player enters anything other than a single nonnegative integer, the program should display an error message informing the user of the issue and shut down.

+**NOTE: The examples show the program being ran as a ruby program.
+The output should be the same, but for this course the program is written in java.**

 ```
 [laboon@ekaterina ~/pitt/CS1632_Summer2018/deliverables/1]
 (23261) $ ruby connect_four.rb